terreng/cordova-plugin-screen-orientation/README.md

 Congratulations!
 You can now detect when the device itself has changed orientation, even when your cordova activity is locked in portrait/landscape mode.

-###This plugin also disables the upsidedown orientation on iOS when it is unlocked using orientation.unlock(), because why would you want that?
+###This plugin also disables the portrait upsidedown orientation on iOS when it is unlocked using orientation.unlock(), because why would you want that?

 # Cordova Screen Orientation Plugin